 As summer comes to a close, I’d like to spray-tan.
 What’s stopping me from extending the joy of sun-kissed skin is my fear of turning striped.
 I mean, isn’t that a risk if I get into the bathtub during the week that my spray tan is at its best?
 I decided to investigate this important question.

-After researching whether you can take a bath with a spray tan, here’s what I found: Though most spray technicians recommend a shower, a bath will be fine as long as the water is tepid, the soaking time is quick, you avoid bar soaps and you only rub your skin gently with a cotton cloth.
+Though most spray technicians recommend a shower, a bath will be fine as long as the water is tepid, the soaking time is quick, you avoid bar soaps and you only rub your skin gently with a cotton cloth.
 No loofas or heavy scrubbing allowed.
 The goal is to avoid any skin exfoliation.
 Also, you can increase the longevity of the tan by bathing with moisturizing, paraben-free sulfate-free soaps.

 This information comes as a great relief since I know I couldn’t last the week without a bath.
 It’s how I relax and take me-time to the next level.
 And honestly, in my case, a shower is no substitute.
 But as it turns out, there is quite a lot to know about the interaction of your spray tan with water, if you’re determined to prolong the summer glow that you paid for.